DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/install_nvidia_driver_of_operator.md

 1. __MigManager.enabled__ : Whether to enable MIG capability feature.
-2. **MigManager.Config.name** : Name of the MIG partitioning profile, used to define the (GI, CI) partitioning strategy for MIG.
+2. **MigManager.Config.name** : Name of the MIG partitioning profile, used to define the (GI, CI) partitioning policy for MIG.
 Default is __default-mig-parted-config__ .
    For custom parameters, refer to [Enabling MIG Functionality](mig/create_mig.md).
-3. __Mig.strategy__ : Public strategy for MIG devices on GPU cards on the node.
+3. __Mig.strategy__ : Public policy for MIG devices on GPU cards on the node.
 NVIDIA provides two policies for exposing MIG devices: __single__ , __mixed__ policies, details can be found in [NVIDIA GPU Card Mode Explanation](index.md).